Ludovic2035/docker/README.md

 [./dev-proxy](./dev-proxy): Also for development purposes but deploys an NGINX as proxy.
 KomMonitor backend services and the Web Client are reachable under different subpaths via NGINX proxy.
 No SSL/TLS.

-[./prod](./prod): Provides configurations for productions purposes i.e., Keycloak and the NGINX proxy are configured to support SSL/TLS and Keycloak makes use of an RDBMS.
+[./prod](./prod): Provides configurations for production purposes i.e., Keycloak and the NGINX proxy are configured to support SSL/TLS and Keycloak makes use of an RDBMS.

 All Docker Compose files make use of the environment files stored within [./config](./config).
-There are also some `*.template` files, which are mounted into the NodeJS based container (Web Client, Processing Engine, Processing Scheduler).
+There are also some `*.template` files, which are mounted into the NodeJS based containers (Web Client, Processing Engine, Processing Scheduler).
 Env variables within these files are filled at startup time via `envsubst` command.

 Each setup directory also contains an `.env` file, which contains setup specific values for environment variables